Animal Magnetism — Mesmerism — Hypnosis

 Listen to Three of the Stories from the Book

 You might start with “The Facts in M. Valdemar’s Case,” by Edgar Allan Poe.

 I read two more stories — the anonymous “Curious Mesmeric Experiences in California” and Arthur Lucas’s “Selenitha” — at the Brom Bones Books YouTube channel.
 While there, please enjoy some of the other videos and consider subscribing.

 If you’re a fan of audio books, you can listen to or download me reading selections from my books at the Shall I Read You a Story? page.
 It’s free!

 Entranced by Eyes of Evil is the first volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.

 - Echoing Ghost Stories: Literary Reflections of Oral Tradition

 - Ghostly Clients & Demonic Culprits: The Roots of Occult Detective Fiction

-Future anthologies will feature distinctive sub-genres of ghost stories, tales about voyages to the moon, and more!
+Future anthologies will feature tales about artificial life, supernatural evil, and more!